carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

     days_until_due = (due_date - today).days

-    if days_until_due <= 7:
+    if 0 < days_until_due <= 7: # I added the `0 <` because technically some assignments are "overdue" and have negative `days_until_due`.
         # ... use Twilio text yourself which assignment is due and in how many days... #
 ```

 **HINT:** If you are getting a `TypeError` when running this code, see the [Common Issues and Bugs section](https://github.com/carlshan/intro_to_computer_programming/blob/master/APIs/API_Tutorial.md#common-issues-and-bugs) below where I list common bugs and how to resolve them.

-**NOTE:** If you don't have an assignment that is due within 7 days, change the code above to check for assignments due in the next 2 weeks, just to ensure it works.
+**NOTE:** If you don't have an assignment that is due within the next few days days, change the code above to check for assignments due in the next 2 weeks, just to ensure it works.

 **NOTE:** Once you succesfully complete this Exercise, try to improve the program above.
 For example, the code above only checks for assignments in one class.
 How can you find all your classes, and find assignments for all classes?